Cannibal Corpse: Kill and Evisceration Plague (2006–2011)

+Torture, A Skeletal Domain and Red Before Black (2012–2019)

+Cannibal Corpse released its twelfth studio album, Torture, in March 2012.
+Two early bands of the members reunited for one respective benefit concert each for Tony Lorenzo of the group Sons Of Azrael in January 2012.
+The band toured the US from late 2012 into early 2013 with Misery Index and Hour of Penance.

 In February 2014, Cannibal Corpse announced that they had begun recording their thirteenth album, A Skeletal Domain, which was released on September 16.
 "Sadistic Embodiment" was released as a single in July.
 All the song titles of the forthcoming album were announced on the same day.
 The same month, Metal Blade announced the publication of the band's authorized biography Bible Of Butchery, written by the British author Joel McIver.

 In an August 2016 interview, drummer Paul Mazurkiewicz stated that Cannibal Corpse would likely begin recording a new album in 2017.
 In September 2017, the band announced their fourteenth studio album Red Before Black, which was released on November 3.

 On December 10, 2018, guitarist Pat O'Brien was arrested for assault and battery; his bail was set at $50,000.
 On the eve of the news of his arrest, Cannibal Corpse was announced as one of the supporting acts for Slayer's final North American tour, which would take place in the spring of 2019 and also be supported by Lamb of God and Amon Amarth.
 On January 18, 2019, Cannibal Corpse announced that Hate Eternal frontman and former Morbid Angel guitarist Erik Rutan would fill-in for O'Brien on their future tours.
+The band toured the US with Thy Art is Murder in the fall of 2019.